regdude/makeup/README.md

 - Green, hides redness on your skin, usually acne
 - Orange, helps to conceal uneven skin tone for darker skin colors, especially for dark circles under eyes
 - Pink, help to conceal dark circles under eyes for lighter skin colors
-- Yellow, helps to hide veins, bruises and undereye circles
+- Yellow, helps to hide veins, bruises and under-eye circles
 - Purple, helps to even out very dull skin complexion

 Use the following diagram to decide what color corrector you need: